Chinedu613/readgenie/Readme.md

 ## USAGE

-To use this application you will need it use intialize & install inquirer then run node index.js to start running the prompts to fill out your Readme file
+To use this application you will need it use intialize & install inquirer then run node index.js to start running the prompts to fill out your Readme file [link to youtube video showing how to use app](https://youtu.be/9c4jcWAVwQA)

 ## LICENSE